Making HCi cover claims

 If your doctor chooses to charge above the MBS fee, you may have to pay the gap.

-However, if your doctor chooses to use HCi’s Access Gap Cover, you will have either no out-of-pocket expenses or, before receiving treatment, the doctor will give you an estimate of the costs you will have to meet.
+However, if your doctor chooses to use HCi’s Access Gap Cover, you will have either reduced or no out-of-pocket expenses.

-To search for doctors who have agreed to participate in the Access Gap Scheme, click here.
+To search for doctors who have agreed to participate in our Access Gap Scheme, click here.

 What pharmacy items can I claim?